 What can I expect from an intervention?

-Intervention is designed to cause enough distress to motivate an addict to take steps towards recovery.
-After an intervention, the addict does not always take these recommended steps.
-However, regardless of whether or not treatment is accessed, the addict’s loved ones have gained a better awareness of the disease of addiction.
-They now understand the significance of the problem, and have identified supportive resources and an identified course of treatment appropriate for both themselves and their loved one.
+Intervention is designed to cause enough distress to motivate an individual with a substance use disorder to take steps towards recovery.
+After an intervention, the individual does not always take these recommended steps.
+However, regardless of whether or not treatment is accessed, the individual’s loved ones have gained a better awareness of the disease of addiction.
+They now understand the significance of the problem and have identified supportive resources and an identified course of treatment appropriate for both themselves and their loved one.

 Is there anything I should not do when confronting a loved one?

 Blame, shame, threatening and demeaning are ineffective intervention tools.
 To break through to a loved one when staging an intervention, statements of fact should be communicated in a level of compassion and care, known as “CARE-frontation.”

 What is an “interventionist” and where do I find one?